 - 3 pounds Yukon gold potatoes scrubbed clean, whole or halved

 - 8 ounces bacon ends and pieces work great, otherwise chop bacon into small pieces

 - 1 tablespoon spicy brown mustard

 - 1 teaspoon celery seed

 - 1/2 teaspoon ground black pepper

 - handful of chopped fresh chives and parsley

-- Cut cooled potatoes into small pieces with the skin on and add to a large serving bowl.
+- Finish potato salad: Cut cooled potatoes into small pieces with the skin on and add to a large serving bowl.
 Pour vinegar mixture over the potatoes, then toss to coat.
 Top with crumbled bacon as well as parsley and chives.
-Serve warm.
+Serve hot, warm (preferred), or cold.